Menu

 • the place and the manner in which the final disposition of the body will be carried out

-• other information as required by the Registrar
+• any other information required by the registrar

 If a Coroner Is Involved